Collecting Times

 JFK-banner.jpg

-(John F. Kennedy's Omega 'Ultra Thin', wore throughout his presidency.)
+(John F. Kennedy's Omega 'Ultra Thin,' worn throughout his presidency.)

-Some, were gifts to celebrate special moments in one’s life, while others, through the randomness of atoms, have an encounter with history.
-Journey through the depth of space to the height of human achievement, or plunge within the darkness of twisted political ideology.
-However no matter who were the wearers, they all have their unique stories to tell.
+Some were gifts to celebrate special moments in one’s life, while others, through the randomness of atoms, have an encounter with history.
+They journey through the depth of space to the height of human achievement or plunge within the darkness of twisted political ideology.
+However, no matter who the wearers were, they all have their unique stories to tell.

-After all these decades, when other technologically advanced objects serve purpose no more, these trusty tools of the past still tick on, to tell us the time and more importantly, their times.
+After all these decades, when other technologically advanced objects serve no purpose, these trusty tools of the past still tick on to tell us the time and, more importantly, their times.

 Ticking with history